wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 IN these days the war against Columbia was waged with great violence.

-2 And the fur clad savages prowled in secret places and fell upon the helpless.
+2 And the fur-clad savages prowled in secret places and fell upon the helpless.

 3 ' They hid themselves in the wilderness ; they couched down as a lion ; and as a young lion, they watched for their prey. '